 To take a phrase from the unforgettable slogan from a baby care brand in the 80s – you’re hosting your daughter’s debut “Because the baby is now a lady.”

 It gives our children a taste of tradition

-In a world where social media and the internet dominate our children’s interactions, there’s less and less opportunity for them to understand and experience the importance of traditions.
-Yes, we teach our children to mano and say “po and opo,” but how often do we get the chance to teach them traditions of real significance?
+In a world where social media and the internet dominate our children’s interactions, there’s less opportunity for them to understand the importance of traditions.
+Yes, we teach our children to mano and say po and opo, but how often do we get the chance to teach them the real significance of tradition?

 A debut is a perfect lesson on symbolism, meaning and values.
-Take, for example, the 18 roses.
+For example, the 18 roses.
 The presentation of the rose symbolizes the young lady’s entry into the full bloom of womanhood.
 It also signifies her readiness for romance and courtship – in the proper way, and not just through Facebook and text messaging.
-For the young men,we hope that it will teach them about respecting and cherishing women.
-The 18 candles also has a lovely symbolism, where the candles represent the light of wisdom and experience that the women in a young lady’s life are more than willing to share and impart.
+For the young men, we hope that it will teach them about respecting and cherishing women.
+The 18 candles also have a lovely symbolism, where the candles represent the light of wisdom and experience that the women in a young lady’s life are more than willing to share and impart.
 It says to a young lady that women should help light each other’s way.